 Can a Onewheel Go on a Plane?

 Onewheel XR is not allowed to go on a plane because of its battery type, so there is a probability that Onewheel Pint can be permitted.
 However, it is recommended to confirm with airline personnel if you can take it onboard.

+So are Onewheels illegal?
+It depends on where you are.
 More and more countries and cities are regulating personal mobility vehicles.
-It’s only a matter of time that anyone will be riding them anywhere in the world.
+It’s only a matter of time before anyone will be riding them anywhere in the world.
 At the moment, follow the laws and ride safely.